yegor256/blog/_posts/2016/aug/2016-08-30-decomposition-of-responsibility.md

 Obviously, objects of this class are doing too much.
 They save log lines to the
-file and also format them&mdash;an obvious violation of a famous
+file and also format them---an obvious violation of a famous
 [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
 An object of this class would be _responsible_ for too many things.